Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] virtualization: Wine 5.0, kubernetes
 - [ ] Oracle SQL Developer: link not downloadable via wget thanks to Oracle (https://www.oracle.com/webapps/redirect/signon?nexturl=https://download.oracle.com/otn/java/sqldeveloper/sqldeveloper-20.4.1.407.0006-no-jre.zip)
 - [ ] System administration:
-  bacula (system network administrator),
+  * bacula (system network administrator),
+  * Mdadm (raid manager)
-  Mdadm (raid manager), PuTTY (ssh client), glpi (info organization),
+  *  PuTTY (ssh client),
+  * glpi (info organization),
-  Hidra /Ghidra /THCHydra (logon cracker)
+  * Hidra /Ghidra /THCHydra (logon cracker)
-  Snort
+  * Snort
-  Hashcat
+  * Hashcat
-  Pixiewps
+  * Pixiewps
-  Fern Wifi Cracker
+  * Fern Wifi Cracker
-  gufw
+  * gufw
-  WinFF
+  * WinFF
-  chkrootkit
+  * chkrootkit
-  rkhunter
+  * rkhunter
-  Yersinia
+  * Yersinia
-  Maltego
+  * Maltego
-  GNU MAC Changer
+  * GNU MAC Changer
-  Burp Suite
+  * Burp Suite
-  BackTrack
+  * BackTrack
-  John the Ripper
+  * John the Ripper
-  aircrack-ng
+  * aircrack-ng
+The security apps must be the last to install because they are the less necessary ones, usually they have problems because it is software from the community and also this type of software is all included in Linux distros such as Kali Linux

 # This is a docker run, not a customizer function
 Moodle